 Text updated on 2020-12-27

 Viral particles are present in aerosols.
 These aerosols may have been exhaled by previous persons or produced when the toilet is flushed.
-This is because the stools of people infected with the SARS-CoV-2 coronavirus contain numerous viral particles.
+This is because the stools of people infected with the SARS-CoV-2 coronavirus contain many viral particles.
 This appears to be related to the fact that the ACE2 receptor, to which the coronavirus binds to enter cells, is present on the surface of the digestive tract.
 When you flush your toilet, some of the contents of the toilet bowl evaporate as droplets into the air (aerosolization).
 As a result, it is possible for the virus to be caught in the bathroom.

-As a precaution: avoid sitting on the rim of the toilet, clean it regularly, use paper to touch door handles, toilet seat, and toilet flush handles, and close the toilet bowl tightly before flushing.
-This is important: when you flush the toilet, some of the water from the toilet bowl comes out as droplets.
-Ventilate the toilet room as often as possible.
-Caregivers of young children and the elderly should also pay particular attention to handling diapers.
+As a precaution: avoid sitting on the rim of the toilet, clean it regularly, use paper to touch door handles, toilet seat and toilet knobs, and close the toilet bowl tightly before flushing.
+Ventilate the bathrooms as often as possible.
+Caregivers of young children and the elderly should also be especially careful when handling diapers.